 - Add vegetables in the order of what takes the longest to cook first

 - For more stir-fry tips check out Kelp Noodle Pad Thai Recipe

 Step 3: Build Your Bowl

-Fill your pineapple bowl with 1 cup brown rice, 1 cup broccoli, and 5 oz of Teriyaki chicken!
+Fill your pineapple bowl with 1 cup of brown rice, 1 cup of broccoli, and 5 oz of Teriyaki chicken!
 Top with sesame seed, green onion, cilantro, and red pepper flakes for extra flavor, then dig in.